chrnguyen/chrnguyen.github.io/lists/_posts/2014-06-05-adventures.md

 ## Reclaiming my childhood
 - Fly a kite
-- Create a hacking space for people to do good
 - Have a room dedicated to LEGOs
 - Finish a videogame
 - Bake bread